ovh/docs/pages/public_cloud/public_cloud_databases/redis_05_connect_python/guide.en-asia.md

 ### Connect with redis-py

-In your PHP environment, let's try a connection.
+In your Python environment, let's try a connection.
 To be sure that we are indeed connected, set a data pair and then check we can get the value of it.

 *redis-connect.py*